cbarrete/buck2_example/README.md

 TODO: Write some docs for this.

-Showcase how to:
+Showcases how to:

 - Do custom toolchains
 - Define build configurations
 - Use modifiers, including aliases
-- Use PACKAGE files maybe?
+- Use PACKAGE files

 ```sh
 # Yay!